 as part of this workshop series we are also featuring selected short films

-on the inventive platform by past winners of the march on washington film
+on the inventive platform by past winners of March On’s emerging and student filmmaker competition

 actor and filmmaker derek middleton submitted his short film shape up gay